-The Alex Rovello Memorial Fund was founded in 2013 with the hope of establishing a fitting tribute to Alex Rovello, a talented Portland tennis player who was attending the University of Oregon until he suffered a tragic accident in May 2013.
+The Alex Rovello Memorial Foundation was founded in 2013 with the hope of establishing a fitting tribute to Alex Rovello, a talented Portland tennis player who was attending the University of Oregon until he suffered a tragic accident in May 2013.

 We initially began this project to refurbish the tennis courts at Berkeley Park.
 Alex began playing on these courts when he was two years old and continued to practice there with his Cleveland High School tennis team.
 Our fund works to provide other children and families with similar opportunities to play and grow together in their own neighborhood.

 Through generous donations from over 1,397 individuals and families, numerous foundations, business and associations funding was raised to resurface the two existing courts, created a viewing area, replace the fencing, add on court drainage, install ADA accessible entrance, repair wall, install benches, poles and nets, signage, trash receptacle, drinking fountain, and picnic table.

 The newly renovated Alex Rovello Memorial Tennis Courts at Berkeley Park were officially opened July 27, 2014.
 We will continue to raise funds for the care and preservation of the Alex Rovello Memorial Courts at Berkeley Park and to promote, develop, and enhance the lifetime sport of tennis.

 May 13, 2013